Xalaxis/CreeperHostPackInstaller/README.md

 MODPACKID | CreeperHost ID for the modpack wanted | N/A MAXMEMORY | Maximum memory for the Java VM | 4G MINMEMORY | Minimum memory for the Java VM | 3072M

+## Java versions

+There are currently two different tags for this image, java8 and java11 which use the referenced Java JRE version.